 In accordance with the Articles of Association, notices regarding the General Meetings are published on the Company's website and, if deemed necessary by the Board of Directors, in an alternative manner.
-In 2015, notices were published in the Helsingin Sanomat, Hufvudstadsbladet and Västra Nyland newspapers in addition to the notice published on the Company's website and the company's stock exchange release.
+In 2016, notices were published in the Helsingin Sanomat, Hufvudstadsbladet and Västra Nyland newspapers in addition to the notice published on the Company's website and the company's stock exchange release.

 Any shareholder wishing to submit a matter for inclusion on the agenda of the Annual General Meeting should submit a request in writing to the Board of Directors.
 To be included in the notice of the Annual General Meeting and in the agenda of the Annual General Meeting, the request should be sufficiently concise and the matter must fall within the authority of the Annual General Meeting, as defined in the Finnish Limited Liability Companies Act.
 Instructions on submitting requests to the Board of Directors and the deadline for requests are published on the Company's website.
-In 2015, no such requests were submitted to the Board of Directors.
+In 2016, no such requests were submitted to the Board of Directors.

-Annual General Meeting for 2015
+Annual General Meeting for 2016

-Fiskars Corporation held its Annual General Meeting for 2015 on March 12, 2015.
-The meeting approved the Annual Accounts, discharged the members of the Board and the CEO from liability, and decided on the dividend to be paid for the 2014 financial year.
-The Annual General Meeting resolved that section 5 of the Company's Articles of Association to be amended as follows: "The Board of Directors consists of at least five and not more than ten ordinary members."
-The Meeting also decided on the remuneration to be paid to the Board and elected the members, who will serve until the end of the Annual General Meeting in 2016.
+Fiskars Corporation held its Annual General Meeting for 2016 on March 9, 2016.
+The Chairman of the Board, the board members (with the exception of Karsten Slotte), the nominee to the Board of Directors (Jyri Luomakoski), the President and CEO and the Company's auditor were present at the meeting.
+The meeting approved the Annual Accounts, discharged the members of the Board and the CEO from liability, and decided on the dividend to be paid for the 2015 financial year.
+The Meeting also decided on the remuneration to be paid to the Board and elected the members, who will serve until the end of the Annual General Meeting in 2017.
 The Company's auditors were also elected, and remuneration was decided upon.
-The Meeting authorized the Board to acquire Fiskars' own shares and make decisions about conveying them in accordance with separately agreed conditions.
+The Meeting authorized the Board to decide on the acquisition of own shares and transfer of own shares held as Treasury shares in accordance with conditions.
+Annual General Meeting documents are available on the Company's web pages for five years' time after each Annual General Meeting.